TypeStrong/typedoc/CONTRIBUTING.md

 This section guides you through submitting a bug report for TypeDoc.
 Following these guidelines helps others understand your report and resolve the issue.

-Before creating a bug report please check [this list][bugs] list to see if it has already been reported.
-If the issue is closed, please open a new issue and link to the original issue.
+Before creating a bug report please check [this list][bugs] to see if it has already been reported.
+If the issue is closed, please open a new issue and link it to the original issue.

-When creating a bug report, explain the problem and include as much additional information as necessary to help maintainers reproduce it.
+When creating a bug report, explain the problem and include as much additional information as necessary to help maintainers to reproduce it.
 Ideally, provide an example project which highlights the problem.

 - **Use a clear and descriptive title** for the issue to identify the problem
 - **Describe your project setup**.
-The easier it is for maintainers to reproduce your problem, the more likely it is to be fixed quickly.
+The easier it is for maintainers to reproduce your problem, the more likely it is to be quickly fixed.
 - **Explain what you expected to see instead and why**

 ### Suggestions